dcaler/pydsk/README.md

 # DSK Python Port

-An object-oriented Python implementation of the Dosi-Schumpeterian-Keynes (DSK) economic agent-based model, based on the C++ baseline by Wieners (2025).
+An object-oriented Python implementation of the Dystopian Schumpeter meeting Keynes (DSK) economic agent-based model, based on the C++ baseline by Wieners (2025).

 ## Installation